zwm0426/zwm0426.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant engineer in [Student Innovation Center of Shanghai Jiao Tong Universty] (https://www.si.sjtu.edu.cn), China.
+I am an assistant engineer in [Student Innovation Center of Shanghai Jiao Tong Universty](https://www.si.sjtu.edu.cn), China.
 Now working on teaching and innovation in IT FabLab.

 Before SJTU, I worked on the ~ in ERIAN, Singapore.
 Did something.